Beam-Impact/beam-salesforce-cartridge/README.md

 ## Watching for changes and uploading

-`npm run watch:static` - Watches js and scss files for changes, recompiles them and uploads result to the sandbox.
+`npm run watch` - Watches everything and recompiles (if necessary) and uploads to the sandbox.
 Requires a valid dw.json file at the root that is configured for the sandbox to upload.

+## Uploading

-`npm run watch:cartridge` - Watches all cartridge files (except for static content) and uploads it to sandbox.
+`npm run uploadCartridge` - Will upload both `app_storefront_base` and `modules` to the server.
 Requires a valid dw.json file at the root that is configured for the sandbox to upload.

-`npm run watch` - Watches everything and recompiles (if necessary) and uploads to the sandbox.
-Requires a valid dw.json file at the root that is configured for the sandbox to upload.
+`npm run upload <filepath>` - Will upload a given file to the server.
+Requires a valid dw.json file.

 #Testing
 ## Running unit tests

 You can run `npm test` to execute all unit tests in the project.
-Run `npm test --coverage` to get coverage information.
+Run `npm run cover` to get coverage information.
 Coverage will be available in `coverage` folder under root directory.

 * UNIT test code coverage:
 1. Open a terminal and navigate to the root directory of the mfsg repository.
 2. Enter the command: `npm run cover`.
 3. Examine the report that is generated.
-For example: `Writing coverage reports at [/Users/zsardoone/Demandware/mfsg/coverage]`
+For example: `Writing coverage reports at [/Users/yourusername/SCC/mfsg/coverage]`
 3. Navigate to this directory on your local machine, open up the index.html file.
 This file contains a detailed report.

 ## Running integration tests